Bsun7131/dodgebsun-privacy-policy/README.md

-# dodgebsun-privacy-policy
+# dodgerush-privacy-policy
-Privacy Policy for the DodgeBsun iOS game
+Privacy Policy for the Dodgerush iOS game